Home > Court Admin/AOC > Certification & Licensing > Legal Service Innovations > Our Programs > Legal Paraprofessionals

 Legal Paraprofessional Program

-Under ACJA § 7-210, Legal Paraprofessionals can
+Under ACJA § 7-210, Legal Paraprofessionals are licensed to

 - Prepare and sign legal documents;